There’s a lovely young lady that stops by the CI Super-Store from time to time and, for the sake of anonymity, let us refer to her as “Lola”.

 As my jeers persist, so does the ever-increasing flavor and enjoyment I receive from the Gurkha Beauty.
 As I make my way into the final third of this well-aged masterpiece, I get a clean, slightly zesty finish which builds to the very last puff.
 Upon finishing the elegant Gurkha Beauty, I forcefully spike the remainder of my cigar on the withered, cracked pavement of the parking lot as if I just scored a touchdown.
 However, this smoking experience was worth much more than just six points.

-If you like mild, Connecticut Shade cigars such as Montecristo White, Ashton and Davidoff, this blend is for you.
+If you like mellow, Connecticut Shade cigars such as Montecristo White, Ashton and Davidoff, this blend is for you.
 My smart shopper advice to you is this…never, I mean, NEVER purchase the Gurkha Beauty on its own.
-It’s fairly high-end and expensive but is available in numerous Gurkha variety samplers as low as $3.00 a piece!
+It’s fairly high-end and expensive but is available in numerous Gurkha variety samplers as affordable as $3.00 a piece!

 In conclusion, I saw my Gurkha-smoking friend Lola a few weeks after enjoying that Gurkha Beauty.